DA0-DA0/docs/docs/voting-config.md

 ## Passing threshold (%)

+This is the percentage by which "yes" needs to beat out all other votes in order for a proposal to win.

+Note that passing threshold can work differently depending on whether or not your DAO has set a quorum.

-This is the percentage of the DAO's voting weight that must vote "yes" for a proposal to pass.
+**If your DAO has no quorum**, this is the percentage of the DAO's voting weight that must vote "yes" for a proposal to pass.
 For example, if threshold is set to 51%, then a proposal must achieve 51% "yes" votes to pass.

+**If your DAO has quorum**, the passing percentage is only calculated among those who voted.
+For example, with a quorum of 50% and a passing threshold of 50%, a proposal could pass with only 25% of the total voting weight having voted "yes."
+Imagine: 50% of the voting weight votes on the proposal.
+The proposal has passed quorum.
+Of those that do vote, 50% vote "yes."
+Abstain and no split the rest of the vote.
+"Yes" will have won the vote with a 50% margin, even though only 25% of the voting weight was represented in the vote.

 ## Voting duration (seconds)